terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 Further details of permissions required and resources created, can be found in the bootstrap module [documentation.](https://github.com/terraform-google-modules/terraform-google-bootstrap)

+**Note:** when running the examples in this repository, you may receive an error like `Error code 8, message: The project cannot be created because you have exceeded your allotted project quota.` when applying terraform.
+That means you have reached your [Project creation quota](https://support.google.com/cloud/answer/6330231).
+In this case you can use this [Request Project Quota Increase](https://support.google.com/code/contact/project_quota_increase) form to request a quota increase.
+The `terraform_sa_email` created in `0-bootstrap` should also be listed in Email addresses that will be used to create projects in that support form.

 ## Usage

 1. Change into 0-bootstrap folder